piratuks/typescript-event-emitter/README.md

 ### Tests and benchmarks

-This module is well tested.
+This module is well-tested.
 You can run:

-`npm test` to run the tests under Node.js.
+`npm run test` to run the tests under Node.js.
-`test:nyc` to run the tests under Node.js and get the coverage
+`npm run test:nyc` to run the tests under Node.js and get the coverage

-Tests and benchmarks are not included in the npm package.
-If you want to play with them you have to clone the GitHub repository.
-Note that you will have to run an additional `npm i` in the benchmarks folder before `npm run benchmark`.
+Tests are not included in the npm package.
+If you want to play with them, you must clone the GitHub repository.

 ## contributing